juand-r/naacl-2019-notes/README.md

 - in IR: treat short label as query and evaluate similarity between document and label ("Naive Text Classification" in Baeza-Yates et al. IR book).
 - extreme form of semi-supervised learning (see refs).

+**Method**:
+1. a simple generative model "word embedding naive Bayes" (WENB) is used to obtain soft pseudo-labels for the documents using only pre-trained word embeddings and the words from the class labels.
+2. The pseudo-labels are combined with true labels for continued training using logistic regression.

+The proposed method is more effective than competing (semi-supervised and retrieval-based) approaches in short-document settings (Wiki Titles, News Titles, Yahoo questions), and performs worse on 20 Newsgroups, Reuters-21578 and a medical WSD dataset.

 ---